aurangzaib-danial/aurangzaib-danial.github.io/_posts/2021-02-09-life-at-university-of-stirling.md

 ---
 title: Life at University of Stirling
 ---
-## Course so far
-Since, I have started learning at INTO University of Stirling, I have always felt a sense of comfort and joy.
-Currently, I’m going through a pathways program that leads to a University degree.
-However, I did not expect that the program would be heavily dedicated towards polishing the basic skills of students that will allow them to succeed in the challenging environments of university.

-To elaborate, the teachers are extra-ordinarily committed to their students.
-I have found that the teachers go above and beyond when a student asks for help.
-For instance, my English teacher **Mrs. Amy Carr** is exceptionally responsive to my questions.
-Whenever I send her a message, she replies with a comprehensive answer that not only solves my problem, but I also end up learning one or more things.
-I can request a one-on-one meeting with her on a weekly basis which is a tremendous opportunity for overcoming complex problems.
-Moreover, other teachers have the same sense of commitment to their students.

 ## Life so far
 Coming to UK for studies was in itself a great opportunity.
 The environment here is most satisfying and enjoyable for education.
 To be able to live and study in a developed country allows you to see things differently and the surroundings motivate you to do better.
 Here, I have always felt like home.
 Everyone is thoughtful and extremely helplful.